NickToony/gd-retroterrain/README.md

 # Godot RetroTerrain

-This is an example of how to build terrain similar to old strategy or management games, like Rollercoaster Tycoon.
+This is an example of how to build terrain similar to old strategy or management games, like _Rollercoaster Tycoon_.
 It also includes a water shader and basic terrain generation.
 While the code is in C# for Godot 4, there's no reason this couldn't work for GDScript and/or Godot 3.5.

 This implementation is based on the fantastic tutorial by Eric Schubert.
 Please watch the video for a full guide on how this works (linked below).